SIMSplat: Language-Aligned 4D Gaussian Splatting for Driving Scenario Generation: Experiments

-\textbf{Task Completion.} We compare task completion rates using prompts categorized into three types: adding new objects, modifying existing objects, and removal.
-As shown in Table \ref{tab:task-results}, our model achieves the highest task completion rate of 84.2\%.
-While ChatSim can add new and static objects, it does not support editing pedestrians or modifying existing objects, since its method does not model each road agent individually or capture motion changes over time.
-In contrast, OmniRe supports adding pedestrians and modifying existing objects through its scene-graph-based modeling.
-However, it lacks the ability to control objects with detailed prompts, such as specifying turning directions or speeds.
-Furthermore, neither baseline can target specific objects with open-vocabulary queries, which limits their ability to provide fine-grained guidance for scene editing, such as positioning a particular object at a particular location or making it move to desired direction.
+\textbf{Task Completion.} We evaluate task completion rates using prompts grouped into three categories: adding new objects, modifying existing objects, and removal.
+As shown in Table~\ref{tab:task-results}, our human-guided model achieves the highest overall completion rate (87.2\%).
+Even without human intervention, the VLM-driven version outperforms all baseline methods, demonstrating the effectiveness of our automated pipeline built upon language-aligned Gaussians.
+ChatSim supports the insertion of new vehicles and static objects, but does not enable pedestrian editing or modification of existing objects, as it does not model individual road agents explicitly nor capture their temporal motion dynamics.
+In contrast, OmniRe allows adding pedestrians and modifying existing objects through its scene-graph-based reconstruction.
+However, it lacks the ability to control objects with given language commands, such as specifying target objects or relative positions.
+Moreover, ChatSim identifies existing objects primarily through attribute matching, whereas our model can localize objects using free-form language descriptions.
+This capability aligns particularly well with the VLM-leveraged framework, which excels at generating rich semantic descriptions rather than explicit bounding box or pixel-level selection.
+Overall, SIMSplat achieves substantially higher task completion rates across diverse editing categories, owing to its accurate object grounding within the 4D scene and extensive editing support for both vehicles and pedestrians.